jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "When will I go?"

 "If you live, you will go.
-We need these hides to live."
+We need food to have energy.
+We need hides to save energy and live."

 Across the camp, the other mothers and kids work too.
 Strips of meat sit on drying racks.
 Roots are bunched together.
 So much fish is on smoking frames.
-The children who can walk carry.
-The children who can sit, sort.
+The children who can walk, carry supplies.
+The children who can sit, sort supplies.

 I want to ask more, but Mother is done grinding and is now at the woodpile.
 I continue using the flint scraper to clean this hide.
 I throw the puppy some fat.
-I try not to look at the 14 waiting for me.
+I try not to look at the eight hides waiting for me to clean.

 She is gathering wood.
 I already know how to stack them.
 "Small sticks first," she taught.
 "They catch fast.
 Then bigger wood.
 Fire needs both."
 I can't start a fire very fast.
+I need to learn.

 She uses flint axe to chop more pieces.
 I watch her.
 She loves me.
 I love her.
 She teaches me.
 How to cook food.
 How to use tools.
 How to care for wounds.
 I want to know about the Giving Tree.

 But I keep working.
-13 hides to go.
-2 hides per day.
+Eight hides to go.
+Two hides per day.
+Maybe one because I'm slow.

 Scrape.
 Scrape.
 Scrape.

-12 hides to go.
+Seven hides to go.

 Voices!
 Mother calls "They're back!"

 I run to see.
 Puppy follows me.

 Our people emerge from the trees, baskets heavy with food.
 Children rush to greet them.
 I see Raya, Uncle, River Woman.
-18 warriors.
+18 of our people return.
 Four dogs.
 All safe.

 Mother breathes out.
 "All of them came back."
-She wipes her hands and goes to count the baskets.
+She wipes her tears.

 Raya sets down her basket and spear.
 "So much fruit!
 Giving Tree was full this season."

 Some warriors go to the wounded.
-Even with loose teeth, bleeding mouths, wounds open, they smile at seeing the Giving Tree fruit.
+Each has loose teeth, bleeding mouths, wounds open.
+They smile at seeing the Giving Tree fruit.

 "How was the battle?" the wounded ask.

 "No battle.
 They saw us.
-Throw their spears.
-Some wounded.
+We show our spears.
+We have more numbers.
 We run at them.
 They fled.
 Scared of our warrior spirit!"
 Raya smiles.

 I stare at the baskets.
-Giving Tree fruit.
+There is much Giving Tree fruit.
 Marula.
 Fig. Mushrooms.
 Roots.
-More than I have seen.

 We gather around the fire.
 Everyone talks at once.
 I listen while I carry more wood, but I can't understand much.
 I want to ask questions but I help Mother instead.